inbasperu/VisionGuard/docs/GSoC_2024_VisionGuard_Final_Report.md

 - **Core Logic**: Manages data flow and communication between client and backend.
 - **Gaze Detection Engine**: Processes video frames for gaze estimation using OpenVINO model zoo.
 - **Gaze Vector Calibration**: Adjusts and fine-tunes the gaze vector range through convex hull algorithms and error margin correction to ensure accurate gaze mapping on the screen.
-- **Eye Gaze Time Tracker**: Tracks screen gaze duration and break intervals.
+- **Eye Gaze Time Tracker**: Tracks screen gaze duration and break intervals using ray casting algorithm to determine the intersection of gaze vector with the screen.
 - **Break Notification System**: Triggers alerts based on the 20-20-20 rule.
 - **Metric and Performance Calculators**: Computes usage metrics, inference latency, frame rate, and system resource consumption.
 - **Statistics Calculator**: Aggregates user analytics for display.